human connection

 click here for my emergency plan framework

-click here for tools i use to live w suicide
+click here for tools i use to live w suicide and a precarious nervous system

 click here to SUBMIT additional support resources